 Confidential Disclosure Agreements

-- Name of company or outside party with contact name, email address, and phone number
+- Name of Company, contact name, email address and phone number;

 Washington University may enter into an Inter-institutional Agreement (IIA) for several reasons:

 - Researcher(s) at Washington University are collaborating with researcher(s) at another institution and have invented something together